 Read our top tips on how to include more fruit and vegetables in your diet while still saving money.

 10 top tips to get 5 A DAY on a budget

 - Buy fruit and vegetables loose rather than pre-packaged.
 Loose fruit and veg can be as little as half the price.

 - Fruit and vegetables are usually cheaper if they're in season.
-You can find out what is in season at the Love British Food website's page on seasons.
+You can find out what's in season at the Love British Food website.

 - Fruit and vegetables are often cheaper at your local street or farmers' market.
 You can find your nearest one in this directory of farmers' markets.